 Some people choose to reduce their red face from alcohol by using antihistamines usually intended to calm stomach acids.
 While this approach to treating alcohol flush reaction works for some, there are many reasons why this is not a good idea.

-Consuming alcohol while using an antihistamine can be dangerous, as they can increase the blood alcohol content.
+Consuming alcohol while using an antihistamine can be dangerous, as the antihistamine can increase the blood alcohol content (BAC level).
 This effect can cause one to get drunk faster than usual.

-Even though it might reduce redness, blood alcohol levels will be allowed to rise much higher than usual.
+Even though it might reduce facial flushing, blood alcohol levels will be allowed to rise much higher than usual.
 Also, antihistamines do not reduce the toxins in your system.
 Therefore, they will continue to build up while you drink and pose various health risks.

 According to the results of the largest alcohol flush reaction survey, 57% of responders tried using an antacid called Pepcid AC to minimise their symptoms.
 You can read more here about the risks of using Pepcid AC, Zantac and other antacids for Asian flush.

 The third way in which you can stop red cheeks from alcohol is by using supplements that regulate and reverse the flushing.
-A good supplement, such as Asian flush pills, should tackle the problem at 3 levels:
+A good supplement, such as Asian glow pills, should tackle the problem at 3 levels:

 The first level should work to aid the body’s natural defences against the metabolic toxins that cause your red face.

 The second level should provide a robust defence against inflammation.
 This layer of protection ensures the small number of toxins that slip through don’t cause the blood vessels in your face to react and turn red.

 Finally, the compounds necessary for the first two layers of defence to work need to protect against being depleted by the alcohol you consume.